-As the year comes to a close, and COVID restrictions loosen up, there will be no shortage of holiday parties this season.
+As the year comes to a close, there will be no shortage of holiday parties this season.
 No matter how small the planned event is, safety should come first.
 It’s understandable that due to the excitement around the holidays, safety may not be the first thing in people’s minds but planning for potential mishaps will allow you to cover your bases and ensure that things can be taken care of in the case of an emergency.
 Let’s be honest, people are ready to let loose, so it’s better to prepare than be sorry after the fact.

 The main things that should be taken care of should be: